kai687/sphinxawesome-theme/docs/how-to/install.md

 If you want to add styles or extra templates, see {ref}`customize the theme <sec:customize>`.

-## Install the theme as a local Python package
+## Install the theme from a fork

-If you want to modify the theme and test your modifications first, you can install the theme as a local Python package.
+If you want to modify the theme, you can clone the repository and install the cloned version as a local Python package.

 1. {ref}`sec:fork-and-clone`.
 1. To install the local version of the theme in your project: